A ‘lure’ enables us to move a dog into different positions without grabbing at the dog.

 Or taking hold of him in any way!

 We can then mark and reward those positions or movements, and shape them into new behaviours.

-Why do we use a lure?
+Why do we use dog lure training?

 Learning how to lure takes a little practice, but it is well worth the effort.